 What is the best Golden Visa Program in Europe?

 The best Golden Visa program in Europe is the Cyprus Golden Visa.
 Not only is Cyprus a fantastic place to live, but the program offers several affordable investment routes and rapidly grants Golden Visa holders permanent residency rights.
-You can also qualify for Cypriot citizenship after five years of maintaining your residency.
-You can travel visa-free to 168 countries around the world after acquiring a Cypriot passport.
+You can also qualify for Cypriot citizenship after seven years of maintaining your residency.
+You can travel visa-free to 170 countries around the world after acquiring a Cypriot passport.

 What European countries offer Golden Visas?